Overview of Malaysia Resorts. Best Resorts in Malaysia, Where to Go

 - transport accessibility

-Interestingly, Johor Bahru became a city only in 1993, after which it developed very rapidly.
-The name Johor comes from the Arabic word for "gemstone".
+Interestingly, Johor Bahru only became a city in 1993, after which it developed very rapidly.
+The name of the state, Johor, comes from an Arabic word meaning "precious stone."

 Johor Bahru is one of the most developed and modern cities in Malaysia.
-It is very visited by tourists, primarily due to the fact that it is the main gateway to Singapore from the mainland.
-Tourists from Malaysia and Thailand, rushing to Singapore by land, certainly pass through the city.
-The same city serves as the main gateway to Malaysia's eastern resort of Desaru.
+It is highly visited by tourists, primarily because it is the main gateway to Singapore from the mainland.
+Tourists from Malaysia and Thailand heading to Singapore by land inevitably pass through the city.
+The city also serves as the main gateway to the eastern Malaysian resort of Desaru.

-Although the city is not a popular resort, it is filled with a lot of interesting and entertaining places.
-Moreover, it is not so much the city itself that is interesting as the state of Johor, where many attractions and resort areas are scattered.
-At the same time, the city acts as a base for their inspection.
-Among the activities and excursions that can be obtained here: trekking to the Endau-Rompina National Park, diving on the Sibu Islands, an excursion to Gunung Ledang Park, a beach holiday at Lido Beach in Danga resort, a trip along the Lebam River to the colonies of fireflies and much more.
+Although the city is not a popular resort, it is filled with many interesting and entertaining places.
+Moreover, it's not so much the city itself that's interesting, but rather the state of Johor, which has quite a few attractions and resort areas scattered throughout.
+The city serves as a base for exploring them.
+Among the entertainment and excursions available here are: trekking in Endau-Rompina National Park, diving on the Sibu Islands, excursions to Gunung Ledang Park, beach vacations at Lido Beach in the Danga resort, river trips on the Lebam River to firefly colonies, and much more.
 The Legoland theme park also opened here.

-In addition to attractions, the city is popular as a shopping destination, especially for Singapore residents.
-They constantly go to Johor for inexpensive purchases, because in Singapore itself prices are very high.
-You can shop both in modern shopping centers and in numerous markets.
+In addition to attractions, the city is popular as a shopping destination, especially among residents of Singapore.
+They constantly come to Johor for inexpensive purchases, as prices in Singapore itself are very high.
+You can shop both in modern shopping centers and at numerous markets.

-Detailed tourist information about Johor Bahru see here...
+For detailed tourist information about Johor Bahru, see here.

 👍 👎 😄 😁 😞 😠 🌏 💩